-Join us online to learn about the use of eye tracking in education research and discuss this topic with successful researchers in this field.
+Learn about the use of eye tracking in education research with successful researchers in this field.

 Speaker: Dr. Stefan Küchemann

 Over the last decade, eye tracking in laboratory settings provided essential insights into learning and problem-solving processes.
 However, the transferability of such research results to real-world learning settings, such as classrooms or students’ laboratory courses, is not straightforward.
 Advanced eye tracking solutions allow this transition of students’ visual gaze detection from classical laboratory settings to real-world learning environments in physics with a high ecological validity.
 In this presentation, we demonstrate two scenarios which aim to reveal the visual attention distribution and interactions of students.
 The first one demonstrates how mobile eye tracking extends the range of possible eye tracking applications in physics education research to a generation process of visual representations and experimentation in a physics laboratory course.
 The second scenario presents the opportunity to explore the visual gaze patterns of students in a future classroom in which each workplace is equipped with a remote eye tracker.
 Here, the teacher receives information about individual characteristics of students, such as visual attention, engagement and learning progress on demand.
 In sum, eye tracking in scenarios with high ecological validity offer realistic and transferable information about students’ learning processes.

 Speakers: Dr. Pascal Klein and Larissa Hahn